-Nutanix rolls out Elevate Partner Program’s Latest Updates and Incentives - CRN - India
+Nutanix Rolls Out Elevate Partner Program’s Latest Updates and Incentives - CRN - India

 Channel-Led Selling Motion Brings Empowerment for Full Lifecycle Ownership

-A lucrative channel-led selling rebate incentive in the FY24 Elevate Partner Program built to make partner success even more profitable as partners win new deals with these select accounts.
+A lucrative channel-led selling rebate iIncentive in the FY24 Elevate Partner Program built to make partner success even more profitable as partners win new deals with these select accounts.

 Dedicated Channel-Led sales resource centers across the world, purpose-built to support partners on deals with select accounts when needed in any facet of the sales cycle.